maronl/credits-coins/README.md

 Plugin still Work In Progress

 ==Steps to complete version 1.0==

-- create filter for the_content() to show content only if user bought the post with credits
+- refine filter for the_content with a nice html alert to buy the post
 - implement function for admin to save user credits movements as csv
 - fix js with minify version
 - implement better js validation in the options page